BenTanYK/BenTanYK/README.md

 ## About

 I'm a PhD student in the Michel research group based in the Edinburgh University School of Chemistry.
 I'm specialising in the development of physics-based methodologies (particularly free energy calculations and enhanced sampling) to aid the rational design of small-molecule therapeutics within the field of targeted protein degradation.
-My background is in Chemical Physics, and I am passionate about innovative simulation techniques in drug discovery.

 ## Projects